AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 apps.guides.xml_editor.dita_content_overrides
 ```

 To inject custom CSS into the editor's content area, create an AEM clientlib node with this category.
-No additional wiring is needed — Guides picks it up automatically when the editor page loads.
+No additional wiring is needed, Guides picks it up automatically when the editor page loads.

-**AEM clientlib node structure (`/apps/my-extension/clientlibs/editor-content-overrides/.content.xml`):**
+**AEM clientlib node structure (`/apps/my-extension/clientlibs/editor-content-overrides/.content.xml`)**

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>